Gina Bachauer: Legacy

 The Gina Bachauer International Piano Foundation's programs include educational outreach and prestigious competitions.
 The Gina Bachauer International Piano Competition was established in 1976 in her honor.
 It attracts young pianists worldwide to Salt Lake City each year.
 As of 1997, the house in which Bachauer lived in Halandri stood empty, though it was still taken care of, along with the stray cats that Bachauer fed when she was alive, by friends and neighbors.

 In 1981, the Greek Post issued a stamp in Bachauer's honor.
-She is considered one of the greatest pianists of the twentieth century.
+She is considered one of the greatest pianists of the 20th century.